 Perhaps you remember playing that old card game War as a youngster?
 Even though you're a grown-up now, you can continue to play this very lively game from the comfort of your home.

 It may be slightly humorous for some gamblers to see it in a casino for the first time if never knowing it was such a popular game to begin with.
-And just as popular, or ubiquitous as is in the land-based casino, it is probably even more popular online.
+And just as popular or ubiquitous as is in the land-based casino, it is probably even more popular online.

 Now, playing Casino War online is merely a few clicks away, just as game rules, betting structure and odds, in case you need to refresh the memory.

-While the regulations for Casino War are what they once were when we were kids, the difference is that you now have the opportunity to bank some real money, as well as plenty of it.
-Again, tie wagers payout 10 to 1, which, incidentally, is not the type of break made available by too many casino sites.
+While the regulations for Casino War are what they once were when we were the kids, the difference is that you now have the opportunity to bank some real money, as well as plenty of it.
+Again, tie wagers payout 10 to 1, which, incidentally, is not the type of payout made available by too many casino sites.
 Also remember, six decks of cards are employed in the online version, not one.

 Yup, it's that easy.